Online Therapy and Mental Health: How Does BetterHelp Work?

 Find your matchHow does BetterHelp work with health savings accounts?

 Some people find that they can save money on health care by using a health savings account (HSA) or flexible savings account (FSA).
 Most HSA/FSA providers recognize BetterHelp as an eligible expense, which means that you can use pre-tax income to pay for online therapy services.
-However, BetterHelp can be more affordable than in-person therapy without insurance.
+However, BetterHelp may be an affordable online therapy option that costs less than in-person therapy without insurance.

 Takeaway